PVRED: A Position-Velocity Recurrent Encoder-Decoder for Human Motion Prediction: Experiments

 \textbf{Short-Term Prediction}.
 Similar to the Human3.6M dataset, we report results for four representative actions: walking, washing (washing window), basketball, and jumping.
 Jumping is aperiodic, and the other three are periodic.
 The results are summarized in Table~\ref{tab:cmu_short}.
 Our approach consistently outperforms the zero-velocity baseline as well as the strong baseline Residual RNN~\cite{martinez2017human}.
 In most cases, our approach exceeds the recent sequence-to-sequence model based on CNN~\cite{martinez2017human}.

 \textbf{Long-Term Prediction}.
 The errors of long-term prediction are presented in Table~\ref{tab:cmu_long}.
 Our results are much better than those of the comparative approaches for both periodic actions and aperiodic actions.
-For walking and basketball, our approach beats the Zero-velocity~\cite{martinez2017human} baseline by 0.63 and 0.67 at 560 milliseconds, respectively.
-The experiments further confirm advantages of our approach for long-term predictions.
+For walking, jumping and basketball, our predicted errors are 0.14, 0.32 and 0.30 lower than those of QuaterNet~\cite{pavllo:quaternet:2018} at 560 milliseconds, respectively.
+These experiments further confirm advantages of our approach for long-term predictions.